guumaster/random-collections/KRE-notes.md.md

 Here you have a view of all the runtimes, and you can create more.

 - Version screen
-Once you choose a runtime, you see all it's version and the status of each one.
+Once you choose a runtime, you see all its versions and the status of each one.
 Also add new ones.
 Let's upload one now.

 - Explain status
 	- **STOPPED**: No resource is actually running (no resources in use)